Yatir-Solan/Genome_analysis-Variant_Discovery/README.md

 Genome analysis is a fundamental field within bioinformatics.
 Nevertheless, because my research subject as part of my computational biology MSc studies, was in other bioinformatics realms, I did not have the opportunity to dive deeply into it.

-Therefore, I decided to gain knowledge in this field by conducting a small personal project - Whole Exome Sequencing (WES) analysis and **Variant discovery**.
+Therefore, I decided to gain knowledge in the field by conducting a small personal project - Whole Exome Sequencing (WES) analysis and **Variant discovery**.
 In this project, I decided to use **GATK.** GATK stands for Genome Analysis Toolkit, it was developed by the Broad institute and it is widely common for genome analysis and variant discovery.
-Besides developing individual tools, GATK is maintaining recommended research workflows, so scientists could follow them.
-These workflows, which are named GATK’s **best practices workflows ([link](https://gatk.broadinstitute.org/hc/en-us/articles/360035894711-About-the-GATK-Best-Practices)),** involve both tools from GATK, and other software, and they are comprehensively depicted and documented on GATK’s website.
+Besides developing individual tools, GATK is maintaining recommended research workflows, so scientists could follow.
+These workflows, which are named GATK’s **best practices workflows ([link](https://gatk.broadinstitute.org/hc/en-us/articles/360035894711-About-the-GATK-Best-Practices)),** involve both tools from GATK, and other software, and are comprehensively depicted and documented on GATK’s website.
 Here, I shall follow the workflow for **Germline short variant discovery ([link](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-)).**

 The main *.md file (the one you currently read), will follow the conducted research pipeline.
 Here, code lines will appear beside a comprehensive text to elaborate on the tools, methods, and concepts behind it.
-The raw pipeline, which is mainly a bash script (main_script.sh) can be found within the code section of the repository.
+The raw pipeline, which is a bash script (main_script.sh) is found within the code section of the repository.

 Hopefully, this repository, together with the documents in it, will help others who are new to this field.